ptds2021/project--G2/README.md

 ## Why we like it

 As former BA students at HEC Lausanne, we struggled every semester to create a suitable timetable which would satisfy all constraints and preferences.
 Here, as part of a Programming class, we coded a possible solution to our problem with a ShinyApp.
 We made it available so other students could benefit from it.

+## Website

+You can also acess some additional resources, such as a Tutorial on YouTube on how to use the app.
+Please click on the following link: https://blogdown-g2.netlify.app/2021/12/15/tutorial-on-youtube/.